BHUTUU/plotDwg/README.md

 # plotDWG

-> ⚠️ **Development Status**: This project is currently in active development and not yet ready for production use.
-Features may be incomplete or subject to significant changes.

 A Windows Forms application that simplifies the process of plotting AutoCAD DWG files to PDF format.
 This tool allows users to batch process multiple DWG files, selecting specific paper sizes and orientations for the output PDFs.

 ## Features